 Further research will also reveal that Rochville University awarded a degree to Chester Ludlow, a dog from Vermont.
 After his resume was sent in with a \$499 check, Chester received an MBA a week later, with a GPA of 3.19.
 Fortunately, one can consult a number of lists on diploma mills and institutions with dubious recognition.
-While there is no one exhaustive resource, one such listing can be found online from the Texas Higher Education Coordinating Board.
+While there is no one exhaustive resource, one such listing can be found online.